 In the Graz Center for Machine Learning (GraML), researchers at TU Graz work on machine learning topics in interdisciplinary ways, with each person contributing unique scientific perspectives from their daily research areas.

 The scientific work is divided into six Core Research Areas (CRAs), which are primarily dedicated to the foundations of machine learning, and several flexible modules (Interdisciplinary Research Topics, IRTs).

-Head of Graz Research Center Machine Learning
+Head of Graz Center for Machine Learning

 Machine vision, machine learning and especially deep neural networks are closely related fields of research.
 The availability of huge datasets, more efficient optimization algorithms and the giant increases in computing power have led to enormous progress in these fields.
 However, learning algorithms still depend on the datasets they are based on.
 For this reason, slight changes in the data – such as a new camera angle or changing weather conditions – can quickly overwhelm these algorithms.